 In choosing the top 10 restaurants in Portland, however, I don’t have the privilege of knowing every reader’s eating proclivities.
 Instead, I’ve chosen 10 dynamic dining establishments that have brilliantly realized the atmosphere, tone and cuisine each set out to offer when they opened.
 Which means that whether it’s a laid-back barbecue joint or an opulent Italian affair, the people who run it never compromise their own style and vision, a fact that anyone can appreciate.

-But above all, of course, the food must be good—as consistently good as the food that our CHEF OF THE YEAR prepares at his superb Northeast tapas restaurant.
-And it must be served by a talented waiter or waitress—perhaps even someone as skilled as our inaugural WAITER OF THE YEAR.
+But above all, of course, the food must be good—as consistently good as the food that our Chef of the Year (scroll down) prepares at his superb Northeast tapas restaurant.
+And it must be served by a talented waiter or waitress—perhaps even someone as skilled as our inaugural Waiter of the Year (scroll down).

 So there you have it: Portland’s 10 best restaurants, laid out for you in no particular order.
 No matter what your gourmet leanings, there’s something here for everyone.
 Your table is ready …